 Management has also identified several opportunities to expand the Los Santos Project's potential and is continuing its exploration campaign at the Los Santos Project.
-The 2012 exploration campaign was completed in June 2012 with 5,078 metres being drilled and resulted in an updated technical report being completed as at September 30, 2012 prepared pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") (the technical report is filed on SEDAR under the

-Company's profile and also available on the Company's website).
-Tungsten reserves increased by 10%, contained tungsten by 20% and the mine life was extended to 8 years.
+The 2012 exploration campaign was completed in June 2012 with 5,078 metres being drilled and resulted in an updated technical report being completed as at September 30, 2012 prepared pursuant to National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101") (the technical report is filed on SEDAR under the Company's profile and also available on the Company's website).
+As a result of the exploration program, Tungsten reserves increased by 10%, contained tungsten increased by 20% and the mine life was extended to 8 years.

 The 2013 exploration campaign commenced in November 2012 and is focused on furthering our understanding of the resource at the Los Santos Project.
 The exploration campaign is targeting over 7,000 metres of drilling in the current year and the Company intends to perform sufficient drilling to support the completion of an updated NI 43-101 technical report prior to the end of calendar 2013.
-Over 1,000 metres has been drilled to date yielding promising results and identifying areas of further interest that will be the target of additional exploration activity.
+Over 3,583 metres have been drilled to date, identifying areas of further interest that will be the target of additional exploration activity.
 Almonty will provide updates on this and other initiatives as they progress.

-Preliminary pit optimization work is continuing and on schedule.
+Pit optimization work is continuing and on schedule.
 Average grades of ore mined during the period of time of the pit optimization are improving and are beginning to approach the anticipated long-term grade of the resource.
 The improvement in the grade being mined is enhancing tungsten production levels in combination with the improvements to the overall tungsten recovery rate.
 Management anticipates improved production volumes as a result of both improvements in recoveries and higher WO3 grades in future periods.
-However, in the near-term, two to three months of higher than normal waste rock removal is expected as new pits are opened and the existing pits optimized.
-Mined grades may be negatively impacted during this period but the recent enhancements to the tungsten recovery rates should help offset the negative impact of lower feed grades to the mill.
+During the three months ended March 31, 2013 the Company experienced an expected increase in waste rock removal costs as it opened a new pit and continued optimization of its existing pits.
+Mined grades during the three months ended March 31, 2013 were negatively impacted as a result of higher than normal dilution as part of the new pit opening.